NuHepMC/Spec/README.md

 #### E.C.2 Total Cross Section

-The total cross-section for the incoming beam particle should be stored in a `HepMC3::DoubleAttribute` on the `HepMC3::GenEvent`, named "TotXS".
+The total cross-section for the incoming beam particle to interact should be stored in a `HepMC3::DoubleAttribute` on the `HepMC3::GenEvent`, named "TotXS".

 #### E.C.3 Process Cross Section

-The cross-section for the relevant process ID for the incoming beam particle should be stored in a `HepMC3::DoubleAttribute` on the `HepMC3::GenEvent`, named "ProcXS".
+The cross-section for the relevant process ID for the incoming beam particle to interact should be stored in a `HepMC3::DoubleAttribute` on the `HepMC3::GenEvent`, named "ProcXS".

 #### E.C.4 Estimated Cross Section

 Some simulations build up an estimate of the cross section as they run, this makes implementing E.C.2 and E.C.3 impractical.
-Instead, the builtin attribute `HepMC3::GenCrossSection` should be used to store the current estimate of the total cross section.
+Instead, the builtin attribute `HepMC3::GenCrossSection`, accessed via `GenEvent::cross_section` should be used to store the current estimate of the total cross section.
 A consumer can then use the best estimate on the last generated event to correctly scale an event rate to a cross-section prediction.

 #### E.C.5 Cross Section Units